 Leaving Annapolis and heading for Saint Michaels, the weather was beautiful.
 It wasn't a sunny postcard day, instead; a muted, desaturated depiction of a day that made for a comfortable cruise and a few interesting photos.
-Mel and I have always enjoyed running inside the boat on cloudy misty days; in the same way as our dead of winter boat trips on the Tennessee River, it's like cruising through an old black and white movie.
+Mel and I have always enjoyed running from inside the boat on cloudy misty days; much the same way as our dead of winter boat trips on the Tennessee River, it's kinda like cruising through an old black and white movie.

 On this day, the Bay was flat, the winds were light; sunless and foggy, but not uncomfortably so.